Manor Hall Guide

 All repairs must be reported using the Manor Hall online repair reporting form.
 Reporting a problem any other way may result in a delay in getting the repair seen to.

 Décor and furnishings will be maintained in good order in accordance with the relevant regulations, with regular checks taken on defects.
-Repairs are managed and carried out by the University’s Building Services who also ensure that the University complies with the Statutory Requirements of Legislation affecting the safe and efficient use of the residences.
-Building Services aims to respond to repair requests to a timetable:
+Repairs are managed and carried out by the University’s Estates Office who also ensure that the University complies with the Statutory Requirements of Legislation affecting the safe and efficient use of the residences.
+Estates aim to respond to repair requests to a timetable: